 The required supplementary information (RSI) presents various required schedules for pensions and OPEB.

-Other supplementary information includes the Schedule of Administrative Expenses, the Schedule of Investment Expenses, and the Schedule of Professional/Consultants Fees.
+The other supplementary information includes the Schedule of Administrative Expenses, the Schedule of Investment Expenses, and the Schedule of Professional/Consultants Fees.
 These schedules provide additional analysis of the information provided in the financial statements.

-The following are condensed schedules of financial information about the Plans in the System for the years ended June 30, 2017 and 2016 and the results of the years then ended:
+The following are condensed schedules of financial information about the Plans in the System for the years ended June 30, 2020, 2019 and 2018 and the results of the years then ended.